 There’s something about the timbre of the recording, the way the music score is mixed with the dialogue, and those sounds.
-The distant thunder, the making of tea using the finest bone china, the engine of a spitfire, the sound of high heels on the pavement, the door bell ringing in an opulent looking hallway or the obligatory horn of a stream train.
-It’s the sounds that linger in my head, more than the visual imagery.
+No I’m not talking about ‘The Wilhelm Scream’ nor other celebrated moments of sound design, but I’m talking about the everyday things: the distant thunder, the making of tea using the finest bone china, the engine of a spitfire, the sound of high heels on the pavement, the door bell ringing in an opulent looking hallway or the obligatory horn of a stream train.
+It’s the sounds that linger in my head more than the visual imagery.

-Mary Habberfield was a sound editor at Ealing studios for many decades.
-And it was her collaboration with director Alexander Mackendrick that resulted in the remarkable sounds that accompanies the apparatus.
-The bubbles, gurgles, and pops are in fact akin to a samba.
-Made using a range of musical sounds and ‘concrete’ sources, a score was created that read “Bubble, bubble, high drip, low drip, high drain, low drain.”
+Mary Habberfield was a pioneer of sound design, working at Ealing studios for large part of her career, providing notable tape loops, and multi layered dubs to movies such as ‘Hue and Cry, ‘The Titfield Thunderbolt’ and ‘San Demetrio London’.
+But it was her collaboration with director Alexander Mackendrick that resulted in the remarkable sounds that accompanies Stratton’s apparatus.
+The bubbles, gurgles, and pops are scored to a samba rhythm.
+Made using a range of musical sounds and ‘concrete’ sources, the score reads “Bubble, bubble, high drip, low drip, high drain, low drain.”

 ‘To get a thunder effect, Elizabeth started off with tin foil, tearing it apart slowly to make a cracking sound.
 She likes this much better than using sound effects records or even a synthesiser, because it retains such a sharp edge which can be spliced and edited together using the live recording for multi-tracking at different speeds.
 Add to that two white noise tracks and various degrees of echo and you’ve got the final effect.’
 (2)